 As a locally owned and operated business, Color Reflections believes in supporting our community through the causes that are nearest and dearest to us.
-We are always donating printed graphics to help with fundraising events and spreading awareness for the amazing work being done by and for our communities.
+We are always donating printed graphics like outdoor vinyl banners, custom flags and more to help with fundraising events and spreading awareness for the amazing work being done by and for our communities.
 Take a look at some of the inspiring nonprofits that we are proud to work with.

 The Humane Society of Broward County, Florida, improves the lives of animals by facilitating adoptions, providing veterinarian services, housing 300+ dogs and cats, and advocates for their well-being through outreach and education programs.
 The humane society found homes for nearly 6,000 animals in 2019, and has delivered educational programs to over 150,000 children and adults.

 Emily’s Entourage (EE) is the only non-profit organization dedicated to fast-tracking research and drug development for rare, nonsense mutations of Cystic Fibrosis (CF).
 CF is a progressive genetic disease that affects the lungs and digestive system as well as many other organ systems.
 It causes thick, sticky mucus to build up in the lungs, which leads to life-threatening lung infections.
 There are approximately 30,000 people with CF in the United States and 70,000 worldwide.

 The Florida Sheriffs Association runs three youth summer camps that provide kids aged 10-15 with opportunities to learn new outdoor activities while developing their teamwork and peer communication skills.
 Deputy Sheriffs and Law Enforcement Volunteers help run the summer camps, and work with campers to help foster values of leadership and cooperation as they mature into young adults.